yahayuta/star_shooter/README.md

 *   **First-Person 3D Perspective:** Experience space combat from within your immersive cockpit.
 *   **Dynamic Starfield:** A visually engaging starfield with twinkling, multi-colored stars that reacts to your movement.
-*   **Grid-Based Exploration:** Navigate a universe divided into sectors, each with its own challenges and resources, including planets and asteroid fields.
+*   **Grid-Based Exploration:** Navigate a 16x16 universe divided into sectors, each with its own challenges and resources, including planets, nebulas and asteroid fields.
 *   **Resource Management:** Keep an eye on your fuel levels, which deplete with movement, combat, and warping.
 Refuel at friendly starbases.
 *   **Dual Weapon System:** Engage enemies with rapid-fire lasers or powerful, limited-supply missiles.
 *   **Long-Range Missiles:** Fire missiles at enemies on the galactic map for strategic advantage.